UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 irods_anonymous_account_permit_addresses  | List of network addresses that can log in on the anonymous account using the iRODS protocol.
 Localhost (127.0.0.1) is always allowed. irods_user_max_connections_enabled   | Limit the number of iRODS connections per user (default: false) irods_user_max_connections_number    | Maximum number of iRODS connections per user (default: 4).
 This limit does not apply to the rods and anonymous user.
-This setting only has an effect if `irods_user_max_connections_enabled` is `true`.
+This setting only has an effect if `irods_user_max_connections_enabled` is `true`. irods_delay_server_sleep_time_in_seconds        | Amount of time the delay server sleeps between checking for queued, delayed rules that are ready to run (default: 10) irods_number_of_concurrent_delay_rule_executors | Maximum number of asynchronous rules that can be processed in parallel by the delay server queue (default: 4)

 ### S3 configuration - for iRODS S3 resource plugin and s3cmd utilities